 The operation of ECDSA involves selection by implementers of a number of options.
 These choices will typically be made based on concerns like efficiency, interoperability, and on security issues like those outlined above.
-In particular, some of the choices involved are selection of elliptic curve domain parameters, selection of a hash function (SHA-1 is the only hash function currently supported), and selection of parameter and public key validation methods.
+In particular, some of the choices involved are selection of elliptic curve domain parameters, selection of a hash function, and selection of parameter and public key validation methods.
 Selection of elliptic curve domain parameters will likely involve consideration of issues like those discussed in Sections B.1 and B.2, and selection of parameter and public key validation methods will likely involve consideration of issues like those discussed above.

-Implementers of ECDSA may wish to use the methods in [ABG+05] to accelerate the speed of verification.
-Signers, or a third party, can help verifiers do this by choosing between one of the form (r, s) and $(r, -s \mod n)$ in a canonical manner, so that the verifier can recover correctly the elliptic curve point R corresponding to r that allows faster verification of the signature as described in [ABG+05].
+Implementers of ECDSA may wish to use the methods in $[ABG^+05]$ to accelerate the speed of verification.
+Signers, or a third party, can help verifiers do this by choosing between one of the form (r, s) and $(r, -s \mod n)$ in a canonical manner, so that the verifier can recover correctly the elliptic curve point R corresponding to r that allows faster verification of the signature as described in $[ABG^+05]$ .
 To further accelerate verification, the signer, or a third party, may also provide with the signature additional information allowing the verifier to compute R from r more rapidly.